sonijoy/my_repo/wp-content/plugins/autoptimize/readme.txt

 You can however keep the cache size at an acceptable level by either:

 * ticking the "look only in head" option for JS and/or CSS.
-* using the API to force AO not to aggregate inline CSS or JS (see example-code in autoptimize_helper.php_example).
 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).
+* using the API to force AO not to aggregate inline JS (this will become an option in the next AO-version), adding e.g. this code to your (child) theme's functions.php:

+`add_filter('autoptimize_js_include_inline','readme_ao_js_include_inline',10,1);
+function readme_ao_js_include_inline() {
+	return false;
+}`

+There's also a filter to stop inline CSS from being aggregated ("autoptimize_css_include_inline"), see example-code in autoptimize_helper.php_example if the amount of autoptimized CSS-files would become to high.

+= Why is "look only in head" marked as deprecated =

+While "look only in head" still works, it will in the next major version be replaced by an option to choose if inline JS/ CSS should be autoptimized (which is much more useful).
+So this is just a small heads up, really.

 = What can I do with the API? =